audererob/designApp/README.md

 * Where would various business logic live?
 What could a simple data model be?
 * How would screens be wired together in terms of navigation?
 How could business logic, such as form validation, affect this?
 * How would data (e.g. tests) be locally stored?

-# Future design thoughts/considerations
-* What if we wanted to allow new types of tests dynamically?
-What could that look like?
-* Internationalization, accessibility, inclusivity